 - Unsnap the holder and remove the wand from the side of the bottle.

 - Unwrap the hose completely and pull out the battery tab on the handle.
 The motor in the wand won't work if the protective battery tab is not removed before the first use.

 - Insert the red plug into the knob on the cap until it clicks, and turn the knob to “ON”.
 Make sure the red plug is firmly attached to the cap.
 (If your bottle still has the spout cap instead of the twist cap, make sure the spout is sticking straight up.)

-- Extend the wand until it clicks into position.
+- Extend the wand until it locks into position.

 - Slide the trigger lock on the handle to the “unlocked” position.

-- Choose the spray setting you want on the wand nozzle.
+- Twist nozzle to the desired spray pattern.
 Make sure it isn’t set to “OFF.”
 If you’re using the Sure Shot® Wand, snap the protective shield over the wand nozzle.

 - Spray the weeds that you want to kill.
 It’s that easy.

 WAND NOT WORKING?
 GET IT BACK IN ACTION